albertstarfield/project-zephyrine/README.md

 2.  **Run the Launcher:**
     The `launcher.py` script is designed to handle the setup for you:
-    *   It detects your operating system and hardware for a suitable setup.
+    *   It detects your operating system (Only Linux, Darwin/XNU, NT) and hardware for a suitable setup (Processor arm64 and amd64 for now).
-    *   It manages a local Conda environment to handle dependencies.
+    *   It manages a local sandbox environment to handle dependencies.
-    *   It installs necessary Python and Node.js packages.
+    *   It installs necessary Packages.
     *   It helps download required Adaptive System required models and assets.
-    *   It starts all application services.
+    *   It starts all services.

     Execute it with Python:
     ```bash